MSharma78/NYC_Subway_Foot_Traffic_BigData/README.md

 This  captures the long-term value and potential applications of our NYC Subway Foot Traffic Prediction project, emphasizing both the technical scalability and its real-world utility for public infrastructure planning.

----

-Built by Gopala Krishna Abba and collaborators